 Before continuing, Penelope, a movie critic who has her own blog, Peneflix, said, “I think you should muse about Feng Shui to your readers.”

 Over the course of the next day I decided I would write on the subject, but only share decisions I made when we built our home in California because the practice is so large in scope.

-I walk into my home and always feel in harmony and at peace with my environment.
-As I walk through the doors, my eyes are able to take in the whole setting because my décor is pleasing and consistent with one floor coving throughout my home, in celadon, a willow-green color tile; the color originally coming from China.
-The furniture is in the same shades with accents of Chinese red and black.
-The great room is filled with orchids and larger than life real trees.
+As I walked into my Shangri-La, I always felt in harmony and at peace with my environment.
+When I walked through the doors, my eyes were able to take in the whole setting because my décor was pleasing and consistent with one floor coving throughout the home.
+It was a celadon, a willow-green color tile; the color originally coming from China.
+The furniture was in the same shades with accents of Chinese red and black.
+The great room was filled with orchids and larger-than-life real trees.

-The rest of our home is in the same shade as the flooring so there is Feng Shui consistency.
+The rest of our home was in the same shade as the flooring so there is Feng Shui consistency.
 I learned the importance of flow from one of my Feng Shui teachers.

 “My desk faces the door because it will provide me with prosperity,” he explained.
 “I have plants because of their oxygen flow,” he related as he expanded his lungs.
 “Meaningful objects are in my eye’s view because they create happiness and relaxation.
 The sight of flowing water in the fountain outside the entryway of my building creates the flow of wealth into my office.”